wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

       :linenos:
       :lineno-start: 5

 Notice that the hatch subsystem used by the command is passed into the command through the command’s constructor.
-This is a pattern called `dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`__, and allows users to avoid declaring their subsystems as global variables.
+This is a pattern called :term:`dependency injection`, and allows users to avoid declaring their subsystems as global variables.
 This is widely accepted as a best-practice - the reasoning behind this is discussed in a :doc:`later section <structuring-command-based-project>`.

 Notice also that the above command calls the subsystem method once from initialize, and then immediately ends (as ``isFinished()`` simply returns true).
 This is typical for commands that toggle the states of subsystems, and in fact the command-based library includes code to make :ref:`commands like this <docs/software/commandbased/convenience-features:InstantCommand>` even more succinctly.